Water main break spews mud all over Richmond Hill, Queens street

 Workers from National Grid were fixing a high-pressure gas line on 101st Avenue sometime after 6 a.m.
 Thursday.

+As crews were making repairs, the line, which was corroded, failed, bursting a water line.

-The gas line failed, bursting a water line and sending mud and water shooting out of the hole and into the street.
+The high pressure from the gas then sent the mud and water spewing out of the hole into the air and the street.

 DEP workers will have to shut the water and gas off before they can repair the line.